Shell Oil at ATS Euromaster

 No matter how well maintained engines are, the system will

-form.
+generate dirt and deposits that contaminates the oil.
 The oil filter will initially remove any dirt from the oil, however the

 filter will eventually clog up making the oil cleansing process ineffective.